-Pastor John D. Ogletree, led by the Holy Spirit organized First Metropolitan Church in November 1986.
-There were 13 founding members: Evelyn Ogletree, Don and Ruth Caggins, Jewel Collins, Dorothy Hodge, Walter and Drunnel Jackson, John and Carol Lewis, Frank and Bennie Ogletree, Beverly Trawick and Paulette Westbrook.
+Bishop John D. Ogletree, led by the Holy Spirit organized First Metropolitan Church in November 1986.
+There were 13 founding members: Evelyn Ogletree, Don and Ruth Caggins, Jewel Collins, Dorothy Hodge, Walter, and Drunnel Jackson, John and Carol Lewis, Frank and Bennie Ogletree, Beverly Trawick, and Paulette Westbrook.
 Reverend John D. Ogletree Jr. was the founding Pastor.

 After holding the first services in Frank’s ABC Academy, the Congregation moved to a leased space at Desota Villa Shopping Center at 6305 Antoine.

 Two years later, the church facility on 2 acres of land was purchased at 5249 Dow Road near Hollister and Highway 290 for $205,000.
 Major improvements took place on our property.

 A Steering Committee for “Vision 2000” was formed to lead the congregation in planning for the future of the church.
 Members were invited to work as a team, sharing their best mutual judgment, visions, and prayers to advance the work and mission.

 Dr. Herman Norman of Stewardship Designs was engaged to lead the church in a capital fundraising campaign.
 Over $544,000 was pledged for three years, over and above tithes and offerings to “Bold Faith for a Big Vision.”
 25.2 acres of land was purchased for $252,000 along Beltway 8 in Northwest Houston.

 The property at 5429 Dow Road was sold to Living Word Church.
 We moved to a temporary location, 5314 Bingle (“The Location Before THE LOCATION”).